morganthomas/winning-arguments/winning-arguments.md

 TODO: Add graphical sequents

 My presentation is most closely based on the style of presentation of first-order logic articulated in [Dave Ripley's](http://davewripley.rocks/) graduate philosophical logic course taught in spring 2014 at the University of Connecticut.
-Credit for the original conception of the rules of classical first-order logic is best claimed by Gottlob Frege, as far as I'm aware.
+Credit for the original conception of the rules of classical first-order logic is best claimed by Gottlob Frege and Guiseppe Peano, as far as I'm aware.

 This presentation requires a concept that is new for us: the concept of multiple-conclusion sequents.